Norway’s Melodi Grand Prix Sees Former Eurovision Winner Try For Second Victory

 The night of Saturday, March 10, saw the final of Norway’s Melodi Grand Prix, the national selection format used to choose each year’s Eurovision entry.
-Much to many people’s delight, as well as the dismay of many others, a former contest winner took the crown and thus will represent the country in the 2018 competition.
+To the delight of many, as well as the dismay of many others, a former contest winner took the crown and thus will represent the country in the 2018 competition.

 The competition came down to Alexander Rybak and Rebecca, after the two received the highest amount of televotes.
 Round three asked the public to choose between the pair, with the 2009 Eurovision Song Contest winner being crowned.
 This result was none too surprising to most ESC fans, as the Belarus native had been top in polls since his participation in Melodi Grand Prix was first announced.